 If you follow my husband’s writings, you have likely heard us speak of the purpose and impact of Blue Skies pediatric cancer family camps.
 Many of you may also have seen the myriad of pictures streaming across social media last week, giving snapshots into our varied activities.
 There were certainly many smiles and fun experiences that lifted these sweet families above the clouds of childhood cancer for at least a short time.
 But more than just planned events and activities, the ministry of Blue Skies brings each participant, whether patient, guest, or volunteer, a much deeper and very personal encounter with the goodness of God in the midst of their trials and tribulations, and we are so blessed to be a part of it.

 The very first guest family that excitedly arrived was actually a family that came to Blue Skies last summer as well: a single mom who at the time was facing a terminal diagnosis of her 15-year-old son.
-At last year’s camp, the boy was barely able to participate in any activities due to his illness; he was frail, exhausted, and we volunteers focused on helping him achieve his “bucket list” while with us, expecting him to return home to hospice care after camp.
+At last year’s camp, the boy was barely able to participate in any activities due to his illness; he was frail, and exhausted, and we volunteers focused on helping him achieve his “bucket list” while with us, expecting him to return home to hospice care after camp.
 I remember wildly rejoicing while watching him fly past the lighthouse in a private airplane flown by one of our volunteers, as his friends waved and cheered from Neptune pool, and I was praying SO hard for his miraculous healing.
-He got a special ride in a harbor pilot boat, we brought his meals to his room, and didn’t see much more of him before we said goodbye.
+He got a special ride in a harbor pilot boat, we brought his meals to his room and didn’t see much more of him before we said goodbye.

 A few months later, I received a completely unexpected text from a Blue Skies staff member - it was a picture of that very same boy - now 30 pounds heavier, healthy, smiling bright, and all dressed up for a dance at his school!
 What a wonderful surprise - and also a confirmation of what we should all, as Christians, believe to be possible!
 One year later, his mother bounds back into Sea Palms with a brightness in her face and her two healthy boys in tow.
 I felt like my week had already been made perfect - and the camp had not even begun!
 At the end of the week, after watching this family actually get to enjoy all of the activities of camp, I hugged his mother and let her know I have been praying for her son all year.
 She shared with me that his doctors were literally “baffled” when he started recovering after last summer.
 She encouraged me to “keep up the prayers” because she was SURE that was what was healing him - the intercession of prayer warriors and the healing power of God in response.